openefsa/sas-stored-functions-and-macros/README.md

 **Returns:**

-  The number of facets inside the *facets* string with the target *facetHeader* which are not descendant of the implicit facets*.*
+  The number of facets inside the *facets* string with the target *facetHeader* which are not descendant of the implicit facets.

 **Dependencies:**